 Posture and MS

-Poor posture is a common problem for people with multiple sclerosis.
-These pages explain what posture is all about, why good posture is so important and suggest some practical steps to improve your posture in everyday situations.
-They look at posture in standing, sitting and lying and examines the relationship of the postural muscles - the deep muscles in your stomach and back - with arm function and balance.
+These pages explain why good posture is so important and suggest some practical steps to improve your posture in everyday situations.
+They look at good and bad posture in standing, sitting and lying and examine the relationship of the postural muscles - the deep muscles in your stomach and back - with arm function and balance.

 These pages are intended to complement information given to you by health professionals and act as a reminder of advice you may have been given.
 They are not intended to replace the thorough assessment of a health professional.
 If you have specific concerns, seek the advice of a therapist.